 Email address

-Name, street address, latitude, longitude and a location description for the proposed station.
+Name, street address, latitude, longitude, and a location description for the proposed station.

-Expected daily permitted hours of operation for the station for private fleets and the for the public.
-If the total daily permitted hours are less than 24 hours, the applicant must provide documentation from a permitting authority demonstrating that daily permitted hours for the station are limited.
+Expected daily permitted hours of operation for the station.
+If the daily permitted hours are less than 24 hours, the applicant must provide documentation from a permitting authority demonstrating that daily permitted hours for the station are limited.

-The station nameplate refueling capacity for the permitted hours of operation calculated using the most recent HyCap model or an equivalent model or capacity estimation methodology approved by the Executive Officer.
+The station nameplate refueling capacity for the permitted hours of operation calculated using the HyCap model or an equivalent model or capacity estimation methodology approved by the Executive Officer.
 The applicant must submit a completed model with the application.

-The MHD-HRI refueling capacity for a station is calculated using the following equation:
+The LMD-HRI refueling capacity for a LMD-HRI station is calculated using the following equation:

-CapMHD-HRIi=Fstation×RFMHD-HRIi
+CapHRIi=FLMDstation×RFHRIi

 where:

-CapMHD-HRIi is the MHD-HRI refueling capacity (kg/day) for the FSE i ; and
+CapHRIi is the HRI refueling capacity (kg/day) for the LMD-HRI station; and

-Fstation is the factor applied to the station based on site type:
+FLMDstation is the factor applied to the station based on LMD-HRI site type:

-For a shared MHD-HRI station, 50%
+For a public LMD-HRI station, 50%

-For a private MHD-HRI station, 25%
+For a private LMD-HRI station, 25%

-RFMHD-HRIi is the nameplate refueling capacity for the FSE i .

-determined in subsection (E) above or 6,000 kg/day, whichever is less.
+RFHRIi is the nameplate refueling capacity for the LMD-HRI station determined in subsection (E) above or 2,000 kg/day, whichever is less.

 The number of dispensing units at the station.